-Nitrate in community water systems: facts and figures
+Nitrate in community water systems

 In Minnesota, there are a few systems with nitrate at levels of concern.
 The number of systems in actual violation of the MCL is not equivalent to the number of systems listed in the chart with concentrations above 10 mg/L, because compliance is based on the average of an original sample result and a confirmation sample rather than a system-wide calendar year average.

 Maximum nitrate levels of Minnesota community water systems

 The chart above shows the percent of systems by annual maximum concentration.
 A system may have a number of different wells and treatment processes which result in entry points to the distribution system with different nitrate levels.
 In this case, the maximum value reflects the highest concentration in any single sample from any entry point, prior to any blending of water.
 The level of nitrate in blended water that ultimately reaches the consumer's tap may be lower because of dilution from other entry points with lower levels of nitrate.